deodandem/1134/content/docs/Schedule/_index.md

 We will take an &ldquo;inductive&rdquo; approach by reading a wide range of sonnets today by Rilke, Berrigan, Toomer, Hayes, Hopkins, Sor Juana, Pessoa, etc. A small "reader" will be linked here soon.
 This week we will ask, what do sonnets do?
 What makes this form so robust and versatile?
 </p>

-9/21: Selected sonnets; Roland Greene, *Post-Petrarchism,* Chapter 1
+9/21: Selected sonnets; Roland Greene, *Post-Petrarchism,* Chapter 1 (p.
+22-33)
 <p class="descript">
-Before class, read the chapter from <i>Post-Petrarchism.</i> In slack, share some lines that were interesting to you, and ask a question about something that was confusing or unclear.
-This reading is quite dense, so start early.
-Take a quick look at the sonnets in the reader.
-Prior to class, copy out an excerpt from <i>Post-Petrarchism</i> that is confusing or interesting in slack.
-After class, comment on a sonnet or two that you liked, connecting it to some idea from the reading (deixis, temporality).
+Before class, read the given page range from <i>Post-Petrarchism</i> and take a look at the sonnets in the reader.
+Choose a sonnet from the reader to comment on, and connect it to some quote from *Post-Petrarchism.* Put your comments in the #sonnet slack channel.
 </p>

 9/23: Selected sonnets (cont.)